openkruise/kruise-game/docs/en/user_manuals/network.md

 #### Plugin description

 - TencentCloud-CLB enables game servers to be accessed from the Internet by using Cloud Load Balancer (CLB) of Tencent Cloud.
 CLB is a type of Server Load Balancer (CLB).
 TencentCloud-CLB uses different ports for different game servers.
 The CLB instance only forwards traffic, but does not implement load balancing.
-The [tke-extend-network-controller](https://github.com/tkestack/tke-extend-network-controller) network plugin needs to be installed (can be installed through the TKE application market).
+- The [tke-extend-network-controller](https://github.com/tkestack/tke-extend-network-controller) network plugin needs to be installed (can be installed through the TKE application market).
-- This network plugin does not support network isolation.
+- This network plugin supports network isolation.

 #### Network parameters